Distributed Adaptive Signal Fusion for Fractional Programs: Technical Analysis and Convergence

 is the Lagrangian of (\ref{eq:aux_prob}).
 We use $\bm{\lambda}$ in bold as a shorthand notation for the set of all Lagrange multipliers $\lambda_j\in\mathbb{R}$ corresponding to the constraint $h_j$.

 At iteration $i$, the updating node $q$ solves the local auxiliary problem (\ref{eq:loc_aux_prob_compact}) which has the following Lagrangian

 where the $\lambda_j(q)$'s are the Lagrange multipliers at updating node $q$ and iteration $i$ corresponding to the local problem (\ref{eq:loc_aux_prob_compact}) and $\widetilde{\bm{\lambda}}(q)$ denotes their collection.
-Since $\widetilde{X}_q^{i+1}$ obtained through the iterations of the F-DASF algorithm solves the local problem (\ref{eq:loc_aux_prob_compact}) at node $q$ and iteration $i$, it must satisfy the KKT conditions of the local problem.
+Since $\widetilde{X}_q^{*}$ obtained in step $4$b of Algorithm \ref{alg:f_dasf} solves the local problem at node $q$ and iteration $i$, it must satisfy the KKT conditions of the local problem.
 In particular, the stationarity condition is given as

 From the parameterization $X=C_q^i\widetilde{X}_q$ in (\ref{eq:param_X}), we have

 allowing us to apply the chain rule on (\ref{eq:optimality_local}) to obtain

 Using (\ref{eq:lagrangian}), and the parameterized notation in (\ref{eq:loc_aux_prob_compact}), we find the KKT conditions of the local problem: